seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The paper as the body of my friend,
 And every word in it a gaping wound,
 Issuing life-blood.
 But is it true, Salerio?
-Have all his ventures fail’d?
+Have all his ventures fail'd?
 What, not one hit?
 From Tripolis, from Mexico and England,
 From Lisbon, Barbary and India?
-And not one vessel ’scape the dreadful touch
+And not one vessel 'scape the dreadful touch
 Of merchant-marring rocks?

 **SALERIO**